Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Introduction

+A primary methodological challenge with high-dimensional treatments is characterizing both the interactions among a large number of treatment variables and their relationships with moderating covariates.
+Our methodology addresses this by finding maximally heterogeneous groups while characterizing the relationship between group membership and unit characteristics.
+Thus, it is possible to understand the types of units that are likely to exhibit similar treatment effect patterns.

+Since optimizing over the latent group membership is difficult, we marginalize it out, leading to a mixture of experts model \citep[e.g.,][]{gormley2019mixture,gupta1994using}.
+We also develop estimation strategies by bringing together two previously disconnected literatures, one on mixture models and the other on sparsity-inducing penalties to fuse factor levels.

-Our motivating application is conjoint analysis, which is a popular survey experimental methodology in social sciences and marketing research \citep[e.g.,][]{hainmueller2014causal,rao:14}.
-Conjoint analysis is a variant of factorial designs \citep{DasPilRub15} with a large number of factorial treatments---so large that typically not all possible treatments are seen.
+\paragraph*{Empirical application.} Conjoint analysis is a popular survey experimental methodology in social sciences and marketing research \citep[e.g.,][]{hainmueller2014causal,rao:14}.
+Conjoint analysis is a variant of factorial designs \citep{DasPilRub15} with a large number of factorial treatments---so large that typically not all possible treatments are observed.
 Under the most commonly used ``forced-choice'' design, respondents are asked to evaluate a pair of profiles whose attributes are randomly selected based on factorial variables with several levels.

 In the specific experiment we reanalyze, the original authors used a conjoint analysis to measure immigration preferences by presenting each survey respondent with several pairs of immigrant profiles with varying attributes including education, country of origin, and job experience \citep{hainmueller2015hidden}.
 For each pair, the respondent was asked to choose one profile they prefer.
 The authors then analyzed the resulting response patterns to understand which immigrant characteristics play a critical role in forming the immigration preferences of American citizens.